 }

-4. Add the following code to the <customErrors> section to redirect the user to a custom page:
+- Add the following code to the <customErrors> section to redirect the user to a custom page: Note You must modify the file path in defaultRedirect attribute so that it references the relevant Web server and application names.

 <customErrors defaultRedirect="http://hostName/applicationName/errorStatus.htm" mode="On">